 Substantive Requirement: The expenditures must be allowed under Option A or Option B of the MOA.
-This is discussed in Part 4 of this FAQ and in Section E.5 and Exhibits A, B, and C of the MOA.
+This substantive requirement is discussed in Part 4 of this FAQ and in Section E.5 and Exhibits A, B, and C of the MOA.

-Procedural Requirement: Before spending opioid settlement funds, a local government must specifically authorize the expenditure of such funds in a manner that is consistent with both (1) the MOA and (2) state law.
-This is discussed in this Part 3A of this FAQ, in Section E.6 of the MOA, and in the Local Government Budget and Fiscal Control Act, NCGS Chapter 159, Article 3.
+Procedural Requirement: Before spending opioid settlement funds, a local government must specifically authorize the expenditure of such funds in a manner that is consistent with both the MOA and state law.
+These procedural requirements are discussed below.

-35. What are the procedural requirements for a local government follow in order to spend opioid settlement funds?
+35. What are the procedural requirements for a local government to follow in order to spend opioid settlement funds?

 Assuming (as a substantive matter) that an expenditure of opioid settlement funds is allowed under Option A or Option B of the MOA, then (as a procedural matter) a local government must specifically authorize the expenditure of such funds in a manner that is consistent with both (1) the MOA and (2) state law.
-Here is an overview of those requirements:
+Here is an overview of these procedural requirements:

 The MOA: Section E.6 of the MOA states that, before spending opioid settlement funds, the local government's governing body must adopt a resolution that includes very specific details about each funded strategy.
-These details are discussed in questions 35D through 35F below.
+These details are discussed in questions 35D through 35K below.

 State Law: In addition to complying with the terms of the MOA, a local government must abide by budgeting, preaudit, and other expenditure control requirements in the Local Government Budget and Fiscal Control Act, NCGS Chapter 159, Article 3.
-These requirements are discussed in questions 35G through 35P below.
+These requirements are discussed in questions 35L through 35R below.